PrajwalSonkavde/Credit-Card-Fraud-Detection-System/README.md

 # Credit-Card-Fraud-Detection-System
 This Project is made up of html , and python and python librarie.
-It takes inputs in html page and the model predicts whether the credit card is fraud or not , Since I was un-aware of features in datasets , My Aim was to just build a model which operates on GUI Interface
+It takes inputs in html page and the model predicts whether the credit card is fraud or not , Since I was un-aware of features in datasets , My Aim was to just build a model which operates on GUI Interface , This is the my First Project which includes Machine learning technique

 GUI Looks like ... :